 Swiss authorities want to reduce dependency on Microsoft

-The Swiss government is planning a gradual shift away from Microsoft products, according to the NZZ am Sonntag newspaper.
+The Swiss government is aiming to gradually shift away from a dependency on Microsoft products, according to the NZZ am Sonntag newspaper.

 +Get the most important news from Switzerland in your inbox

-A spokesperson for the Federal Chancellery told the newspaper that the federal administration “aims to reduce its dependency on Microsoft step by step and in the long term”.
+A spokesman for the Federal Chancellery told the newspaper that the federal administration “aims to reduce its dependency on Microsoft, step by step and in the long term”.

-This comes as a surprise, as Microsoft 365 was only recently installed on some 54,000 workstations despite concerns about data security.
-Alternatives had previously met with internal resistance and charges of “tinkering”, the NZZ am Sonntag writes.
+This comes as a surprise, as Microsoft 365 was recently installed on some 54,000 administration workstations – despite concerns about data security.
+Calls for alternatives previously met with internal resistance and charges of “tinkering”, the NZZ am Sonntag writes.

 More